Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-Again by optimizing the structural topology, for each filter, we get the desired three complex resonant frequencies $\omega_{n}$ and their corresponding $\sigma_{n}$.
-Transmissions of the optimized metasurfaces that implement the four filter types with $\sim$5-6\% 3dB-bandwidth are shown in Fig.~\ref{Fig-grid3}(a), while in Fig.~\ref{Fig-grid3}(b) only for elliptic filters with varying bandwidth ($\sim$2-10\%).
-We note a good agreement with the ideal filters, except for small discrepancies again due to effects from higher-order modes and to small errors in the values of optimized resonances.
-Notice that, indeed, Butterworth and Chebyshev filters require thick inside dielectric layers to move the zero away and that smaller bandwidths need higher $\epsilon_{j}$ to increase the modal $Q$s.
-Moreover, we test once more the effect of metal (here, copper) losses on an elliptic filter and find again that it mainly just reduces the values of the transmission peaks (only by $\sim0.5$ dB at 10 GHz operation).
+Again, for each filter, by optimizing the structural topology, we force its three complex resonant frequencies $\omega_{n}$ and their corresponding $\sigma_{n}$ to match the desired values $\{\omega_n^\mathrm{opt},\sigma_n^\mathrm{opt}\}$.
+Transmissions of the optimized metasurfaces that implement the four filter types with approximately 5--6\% 3 dB bandwidth are shown in Fig.~\ref{Fig-grid3}(a), while in Fig.~\ref{Fig-grid3}(b) only for elliptic filters with varying bandwidth (approximately 2--10\%).
+We note good agreement with the ideal filters, except for small discrepancies again due to effects from higher-order modes and to small errors in the values of optimized resonances.
+Note that, indeed, Butterworth and Chebyshev filters require thick inside dielectric layers to move the zero away and that smaller bandwidths need higher $\epsilon_{j}$ to increase the modal $Q$s.
+Moreover, we test the effect of metal (here, copper) losses on the 6\%-bandwidth elliptic filter and find that it mainly just reduces the values of the transmission peaks (only by approximately $0.5$ dB at 10 GHz operation).